 After writing your proposal, the proposal exam must be scheduled.
-Normally, your committee will remain the same as for your Qualifying Exam.
-However, there must be an examiner external to CSIT for the proposal defence.
+Normally, your committee will remain the same as for your Qualifying Exam, with one additional examiner added at this stage.
+There must be an examiner external to CSIT for the proposal defence (typically internal to Carleton, who shall also serve as the Carleton examiner at the final defense), along with at least one other CSIT member.
+In other words, there should be three examiners, plus the supervisor at the Proposal stage.